-To date, the turbine has generated over sixteen million kWh (16 GWh) of electricity, equivalent to the usage of 670 average Massachusetts homes.
-This has displaced emissions of 7500 tons of carbon dioxide from regional electric generation plants.
+To date, the turbine has generated over twenty four million kWh (24 GWh) of electricity, equivalent to the usage of 670 average Massachusetts homes.
+This has displaced emissions of over 11,000 tons of carbon dioxide from regional electric generation plants.

 Every day, on average, Notus Clean Energy LLC displaces emissions of 5.8 tons of CO2

 (per marginal emission data from ISO New England, the regional grid operator).

 We gratefully acknowledge the support of many Falmouth residents during planning, permitting and ongoing operation.

 Why the name Notus?
 Notus was the Greek god of south-west wind, the prevailing summer wind on Cape Cod.